Chrismettal/ESP-Hiro/README.md

 ![RelayBoard](img/RelayBoard.png)

 These relay boards can be connected to basically any GPIO from the pin table you want, but you need to disconnect "JD-VCC" jumper and supply 3.3 V to JD so you don't feed 5 V back into the ESP.

+## I²C

+Any I²C devices supported by Tasmota will work, but remember that some devices already include pullup resistors that need to be removed.
+For example HD44780 LCDs with I²C backpack will pull up the I²C lines to 5 V, which could damage the ESP and is not needed since I²C is already pulled up to 3.3 V on ESP-Hiro.